MICHEL-Hugo/Helper_Application/README.md

    - Users can view all requests that are in the "waiting" status by sending a `GET` request to **statusDemandMS**, which fetches the corresponding requests from **catalogDemandMS**.

 3. **Taking Ownership of a Request**:
-   - When a volunteer wishes to take a request, they send a `PATCH` request to **whoIsTheResolverMS**, associating their ID with the request ID.
+   - When a volunteer wishes to take a request, they send a `PUT` request to **whoIsTheResolverMS**, associating their ID with the request ID.
    - A `PUT` request is sent to **statusDemandMS** to update the status of the request to "taken."

 4. **Completing a Request**: